gatling/frontline-doc/content/reference/current/installation/manual/index.md

 - Execute permission to JDK path
 - Execute permission to source control system client
 - Execute permission to build tool client
-- Read permission to unzipped FrontLine bundle
+- Read permission to unzipped Gatling Enterprise bundle
 - Read/write permission to the logs directory
 - Read/write/exec permission on tmp directory
 If exec permission is not possible because `/tmp` is mounted with `noexec`, you'll have to configure a different directory without `noexec`.
-Edit the FrontLine launch script and pass an additional System properties `-Djna.tmpdir=PATH_TO_DIR_WITHOUT_NOEXEC`.
+Edit the Gatling Enterprise launch script and pass an additional System properties `-Djna.tmpdir=PATH_TO_DIR_WITHOUT_NOEXEC`.
 If you don't you'll run into an issue such as `java.lang.UnsatisfiedLinkError: /tmp/jna-3506402/jna4812891826558064540.tmp: /tmp/jna-3506402/jna4812891826558064540.tmp: failed to map segment from shared object: Operation not permitted`.

 #### Logging

-FrontLine uses the Logback library for logging.
+Gatling Enterprise uses the Logback library for logging.
 By default, it will log on the filesystem, check logback.xml file.
 Feel free to tune the default behavior if needed.

 #### LDAP

-FrontLine is able to use LDAP to manage its users.
+Gatling Enterprise is able to use LDAP to manage its users.
 The LDAP mode has been tested with OpenLDAP, and Active Directory servers, but it should work with all regular LDAP implementations.

 {{< anchor openid >}}
 #### OpenID Authentication

-FrontLine is able to use OpenID connect to manage its users.
+Gatling Enterprise is able to use OpenID connect to manage its users.
 The OpenID Connect mode has been tested with One Login and Microsoft identity platform.
 Configuration is described above under _oidc_.

 By default, all registered users can connect as a global viewer and need an administrator to configure their permissions.